opentx/opentx-taranis-manual/companion-introduction.md

 # Introduction to OpenTX companion

-As we have briefly mentioned, OpenTX comes with a computer-based counterpart that runs on Windows, Mac OS and Linux, OpenTX Companion.
+OpenTX comes with a computer-based counterpart that runs on Windows, Mac OS and Linux, OpenTX Companion.
 This software will allow you to backup, edit and share your radio's settings.
-It can also simulate both a model's setup and the radio's own interface on the computer, so it's a great tool to try things even without a radio.
-When you have one, it can speed up new model setups significantly thanks to the PC interface that's not limited to a small screen and a few buttons.
+It can also simulate both a model's setup and the radio's own interface on the computer.
+It is a great tool to try things even without a radio.
+It can speed up new model setups because the PC interface is not limited to a small screen and a few buttons.

 ## Basic concepts